U.S. Energy Trade Dashboard

 The United States is the world’s top producer of petroleum and natural gas.
 U.S. companies offer advanced and cost-competitive techniques for extracting hydrocarbons from shale and offshore oil and gas deposits.
 U.S. companies also deploy digitalization and automation solutions to lower emissions throughout the oil and gas value chain and play a key role in global decarbonization efforts.

 Traded goods in the Renewable Energy sector consist of primary energy in the form of biomass products (e.g. wood pellets, ethanol, biodiesel) as well as equipment used to generate electricity from sources such as wind, solar photovoltaics, and hydropower.
+Based on changes made by the World Customs Organization in 2022, new distinctions have been made to break out solar generators.

 Products tracked under the renewable energy section of this dashboard include those whose 10-digit HTS and/or Schedule B codes designate primary or exclusive applicability to renewable energy.
 Due to a lack of renewable energy-specific services trade data, as well as the applicability of certain equipment and components in other sectors, the data presented in this dashboard are not reflective of the entire scope of U.S. renewable energy exports or imports.
 Trade in certain products that may be used in renewable energy applications is tracked in this dashboard under other energy sectors.
 For example, steam turbines used in geothermal, biomass, and concentrating solar power plants is tracked under the thermal power sector.